Friday, February 10, 2012

 What About The Hard Questions?

-Another adjustment that needs to be made is to raise the age of eligibility for Medicare and to make it an income-dependent benefit.
+the age of eligibility for Medicare and making Medicare an income-dependent benefit.
 The average life expectancy in this country has been steadily increasing, thanks in large part to our incredible health care system, and we are eventually going to have to reflect this change in the qualification age for Medicare.
 Moving the age from 65 to even 66 or 67 produces significant cost savings and will help shore up the Medicare fund.
-In addition, the coverage should be tied to income level - including the amount saved for retirement.
+In addition, the coverage should be tied to income level, including the amount saved for retirement.
 This can be done by making those retirees with significant retirement savings pay an additional premium for Medicare coverage.
-I know that these ideas are not going to be popular and are not without controversy, but again, it's important to keep in mind that we cannot provide everything for everyone, the changes that I suggest are much better than the alternative kinds of rationing we see in the Canadian or British systems.
+I know that these ideas are not going to be popular and are not without controversy, but again, it's important to keep in mind that we cannot provide everything for everyone.
+The changes that I suggest are much better than the alternative kinds of rationing we see in the Canadian or British systems.

-So, as we watch the Supreme Court deal with the question of the individual mandate and as we approach the 2012 elections, I think it's time we take a serious look at PPACA, what it will do, what it won't, and ask ourselves, can't we do better than that?
-I don't know about you, but my fear is the cure of PPACA may be worse than the illness it was intended to fix.
+So, as we watch the Supreme Court deal with the question of the individual mandate, and as we approach the 2012 elections, I think it's time we take a serious look at PPACA, what it will do, what it won't, and ask ourselves: can't we do better than that?
+I don't know about you, but my fear is that the cure of PPACA may be worse than the illness it was intended to treat.

 Tuesday, February 7, 2012